 Although the proposed Project is not expected to generate excessive dust levels, an environmental monitoring and audit program is recommended to ensure compliance with air quality criteria and the proper implementation of mitigation measures.
-Details are discussed in the EM&A Manual of the approved EIA report.

-Through proper implementation of control measures, construction dust and gaseous emissions can be controlled at source to acceptable levels and hence no adverse construction air quality impacts are anticipated.
+Through proper implementation of control measures, construction dust and gaseous emissions can be controlled and hence no adverse construction air quality impacts are anticipated.

-During the operational stage, no adverse impact is anticipated.
+During the operational stage, no adverse air quality impact is anticipated.